 Home Inspectors are currently not regulated by Washington D.C.

-Home Inspectors in West Virginia are regulated by the West Virginia Fire Marshal’s Office.
+Home inspectors in West Virginia are regulated by the West Virginia Fire Marshal’s Office.

 1207 Quarrier St, 2nd Floor